openbullet/OpenBullet2/OpenBullet2/Docs/lolicode/statements.md

 ```
 ---
 ##### LOCK
-Very useful if you want to execute operations on global variables.
+Very useful if you want to execute synchronous operations on global variables.
 It makes sure that only 1 bot can enter a given piece of code at a time, so that multiple bots do not edit the same global variable at the same time.
 Often used in conjunction with TRY/CATCH.
 Example: